Chemistry Department Alumni

 Michael Fennie (CHM 2001): Received his Ph.D. in Organic Chemistry from The University of Pennsylvania in 2006.
 From 2006 - 2012 he was a Senior Research Investigator in Medicinal Chemistry at Sanofi-Aventis.
 Since 2012, he is an Assistant Professor of Organic Chemistry at The University of Scranton.

 Thomas Kermis (CHM 1996): Received his Ph.D. in Chemical Engineering from Johns Hopkins University in 2000.
 While at Johns Hopkins, he was the recipient of an NSF graduate fellowship.
 Since 2009 he is a Technical Service & Development Manager at Dow Microbial Control and has responsibility for the Americas.
 He has worked in areas of polymer synthesis and application, biocide formulation, and applications including antimicrobial efficacy.

 Joseph Diliberto (CHM 1963): Research and Development Quality Assurance Manager (retired) at Bristol Myers Squibb.

 Joseph Kuczkowski (CHM 1963, MS 1966): Goodyear Tire and Rubber Company (retired).
 Received his Ph.D. in Organic Chemistry from Wayne State University in 1968.
 Holds 23 U.S. patents in the rubber chemical and stabilization area.
-His most significant contribution to the Rubber Industry is his invention of Wingstay K. He is the recipient of the Rubber Division of the of the American Chemical Society's Melvin Mooney Award (2000) and Charles Goodyear Medal (2011).
+His most significant contribution to the Rubber Industry is his invention of Wingstay K. He is the recipient of the Rubber Division of the American Chemical Society's Melvin Mooney Award (2000) and Charles Goodyear Medal (2011).